vikaspal9131/DevdockXPrayatna/readme.md

-# Skitech Streamlit
+# Skitech

 ## Project Overview
-This project is a Streamlit-based application designed for diagnosing ECG signals using machine learning techniques.
+This project is designed for diagnosing ECG signals using machine learning techniques.
 It includes backend services for handling model predictions, API endpoints for interaction, and unit tests for ensuring reliability.

 ## Features
 - ECG signal diagnosis using ML models
 - REST API endpoints for model interaction
 - User authentication and profile management
 - Image and report retrieval
-- Streamlit-based frontend

 ## Installation
 ### Prerequisites